coluzziandrea/andreacoluzzi-blog/2023/01-achille-init.md

 We'll use the following command line to create our project ([ref](https://github.com/expo/examples/tree/master/with-typescript))

 > npx create-react-native-app -t with-typescript

+## Environment & Prequisites

+I'm implementing this in Github Codespace environment, but this guide can be applied to all VS Code distributions.

 ## Execute from Github Codespaces